mdditt2000/k8s-bigip-ctlr/user_guides/ovn-kubernetes-standalone/README.md

-# OpenShift OVN-Kubernetes with F5 BIG-IP Standalone requiring no Tunnels
+# OpenShift OVN-Kubernetes with F5 BIG-IP Standalone Requiring NO Tunnels

 This document demonstrates how to use **OVN-Kubernetes with F5 BIG-IP Routes** to Ingress traffic without using an Overlay.
 Using OVN-Kubernetes with F5 BIG-IP Routes removes the complexity of creating VXLAN tunnels or using Calico.
 This document demonstrates **Standalone BIG-IP working with OVN-Kubernetes**.
 Diagram below demonstrates a OpenShift 4.11 Cluster with three masters and three worker nodes.
 The three applications; **tea,coffee and mocha** are deployed in the **cafe** namespace.
 As you can see from the diagram below the **cafe** namespace requires an annotation for the BIG-IP self-ip.